 World-class digital products are experiential – they are built on emotional connection, effortless interaction, and the power of habits.

 A lot of times, we often assume that consumers make rational decisions and take them at their word when we ask them about how they behave.
 But there’s a gap between what consumers say they will do and what they actually do.
-Humans are not robots that are rational right?
+Humans are not robots or rational right?
 Yeah

 If you wanted to lose weight, you would start eating less.
 You’d say no to dessert.
 You’d go to the gym more.
 Sadly, this is not the reality for most people — we may have these goals, but we don’t take these actions.
 Behavioral economics is the field that maps these irrationalities, it disrupts the traditional economics theory that suggests we act only to optimize utility.